 - What if you changed your response?
 What do you expect to happen?

-Best strategy in any situation: Confront them
+The best strategy in any situation: Confront them

 If you’re on the receiving end of indifference and can’t figure out the exact reason, confront them.
 It’s the best way to clarify things and figure out what’s going on.